Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-If the WordPress icon displays on your browser menu (as the above screenshot shows), then the site has been built with WordPress.
+If the WordPress icon shows up on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 SpyBar